autonomous019/dark-control/README.md

 - unpredictable long-horizon behavior,
 - niche intelligence emerging from agent interaction.

-These services can be marketed commercially or criminally as **autonomous capability bundles**: influence-as-a-service, reconnaissance-as-a-service, persuasion-as-a-service.

 The chapter argues that **emergence is not a curiosity**; it is an operational capability with real-world consequences.